 If one cannot afford a lawyer, then legal aid may be available in circumstances of domestic violence or child neglect.
 If the parties do not qualify for legal aid, then they may seek free legal advice from Legal Befrienders, a programme run by the Family Resource Centre.

-Spouses of Permanent Residents
+Spouses or Civil Partners of Permanent Residents

-Spouses of Caymanians
+Spouses or Civil Partners of Caymanians

 Helpful Tip